sqweelygig/supercool-servers/README.md

 ### 1.2 - Server Room Load Shaping

 Load shaping refers to techniques that seek to balance a grid by influencing the usage of electricity rather than the supply.
-Electricity companies use load shaping tariffs to align customer usage patterns with power generation.
+Electricity companies use load-shaping tariffs to align customer usage patterns with power generation.
 The electrical load of a server room usually includes cooling, which good practice states should exceed requirements.
 Therefore, this cooling can be exaggerated during cheaper electrical tariffs, removing heat earlier so the system can rest during more expensive tariffs.
 This project modelled rescheduling the air conditioning of a server room as a load shaping technique.